Search for answers or browse our knowledge base.

 On this type of meter, the low flow detector is a red (sometimes black) triangle above the read numbers, just left of the large red hand.

-Use the low flow detector to monitor usage.
-Turn off all faucets and equipment that use water.
+Use the low-flow detector to monitor usage.
 Watch the low flow detector very closely.
 If there is any movement in the low flow detector, and you are sure everything that uses water has been turned off, that is an indication that there is a leak.
 The speed at which the low flow detector moves indicates how large the leak is.

 If you found a leak, the next step is finding the source of the leak and stopping it.
 Continuous leaks as small as 1/16th of an inch can cause water waste as much as 24,667 gallons in a month.
 A dripping faucet can waste 3 gallons a day or 1095 gallons a year.
 Finding and repairing a leak saves water and money.